-- □ 3.1.1 A documented procedure exists-for identifying, tracking and archiving information about the collection of FOSS components from which a Supplied Software release is comprised. - □ 3.1.2 FOSS component records exist for each Supplied Software release which demonstrates the documented procedure was properly followed.
+□ 3.1.2 FOSS component records for each Supplied Software release which demonstrates the documented procedure was properly followed.

 To ensure a process exists for creating and managing a FOSS component bill of materials used to construct the Supplied Software.
 A bill of materials is needed to support the systematic review of each component's license terms to understand the obligations and restrictions as it applies to the distribution of the Supplied Software.